drone-demos/drone-with-go/README.md

     - go test ./...
 ```

-Below is a more advanced `.drone.yml` for need things like HipChat integration.
+Below is a more advanced `.drone.yml` for notification integrations like HipChat.

 ```yaml